BraveSquad/happytails/requirments.md

 ## Minimum Viable Product vs

 MVP will be specifically to view dogs with an image and their details.
 The web app will be able to allow a user to create an account, create a profile, and login with there user info.
 The user can then add favorite to their list and view them when they back check in.
+The user will be able to create, update, and delete a review.
+The user will be able to use 'ChatBox' to ask basic questions and recieve auto replies.

 Stretch goals in mind will allow users to search for animals by category.